Losant/losant-docs/docs/dashboards/external-website.md

 # External Website

-The External Website block allows you to display some other web page or status board along side Structure information on your Structure dashboard.
+The External Website block allows you to display some other web page or status board along side Losant information on your Losant dashboard.

 ![External Website](/images/dashboards/external-example.png "External Website")